 As a guideline to the umpires for the calling of Wides on the offside, the crease markings detailed in paragraph 1 of Appendix C may be marked in white at each end of the pitch.
-The marking of the guidelines for the 'Wide creases' could be in a color other than white if it helps make it more visible under bright sunshine or lights.
+The marking of the guidelines for the 'Wide creases' could be in a colour other than white if it helps make it more visible.